 For those with early dry AMD who have at least a moderate number of drusen (white deposits under the retina), the Age Related Eye Disease Studies (AREDS I and II), showed that an antioxidant vitamin formula can reduce the risk of progression to late AMD by 25 percent.
 These patients are now advised to take the AREDS II formula.

 For those with late dry AMD (also called geographic atrophy), there are currently no treatments that have proven effective, although several are in clinical trials.
-We intend to keep you updated as these trials progress.
+We intend to keep you updated on the FDAs decision and availability of these drugs.

 Implantable Miniature Telescope

 For certain patients with geographic atrophy, an implantable miniature telescope, surgically inserted into the eye in place of the natural lens, can help by magnifying images.
 While, it is not yet FDA approved for patients who have already had cataract surgery, there is an active clinical trial investigating its use in these patients.
 It is not for those who cannot tolerate seeing different size images out of each eye (the telescope only goes into one eye).

-For wet AMD, the more severe form of the disease, four effective treatment options now exist.
+For wet AMD, the more severe form of the disease, five effective treatment options now exist.
 Known as angiogenesis inhibitors, these involve injections of medicines that block the growth and leakage of abnormal blood vessels into the retina.
 All four treatments block vascular endothelial growth factor (VEGF), which promotes blood vessel growth.
 The medications can be injected every month; however, in some patients, they may not be needed as frequently.

 Lucentis® and Eylea®